 - The books don’t necessarily need to be nominated by a teen outright, it can be something you know is flying off your shelves or a book that you’ve overheard a teen talking positively about.

-- They must have a publication date within the last two years (no older than 2017).
+- They must have a publication date no older than October 2019.

 - If the book is part of a series, it must be able to stand alone, meaning a reader doesn’t have to read the other books in the series to understand what’s going on.